chainstack/docs/docs/tutorials/decentralized-reputation-on-multichain.md

 # Decentralized reputation on MultiChain

-This tutorial will guide you through creating a basic decentralized reputation system on MultiChain that you can implement in an organization or across organizations.
+This tutorial guides you through creating a basic decentralized reputation system on MultiChain that you can implement in an organization or across organizations.

 In brief, the implementation is the following: